 Your world doesn’t have to fall apart when you deconstruct it, however, you may find you can make better decisions for yourself based on what you truly want.
 Again I’m not promoting anarchy.
 Social order serves a purpose.
 Doing only what you want when you want is not what I’m advocating.
 Actions have consequences and respect for others and their fundamental rights should always be part of decision making.

 So how does King Lear fit into all this?
 Shakespeare gives us a great example of a man who has lived his life according to his conditioned perception of the world.
 He discovers towards the end of his life that when he makes decisions based on that world’s ‘reality’ they are flawed.
 His decisions may have a social truth but there is no truth for what is actually real.
-For example, Lear bases his decision to divide his kingdom based on his three daughter’s protestations of love for him.
+For example, Lear bases his decision to divide his kingdom on his three daughter’s protestations of love for him.
 The one that says the least actually loves him most genuinely.
 Ironically because of her true love for him, she won’t satisfy his ego with false or flowery statements in the way her older sisters are more than willing to do in their thirst for power.

 Why did I bring Shakespeare into this you may be asking?
 Before traffic lights, before cutlery and even before Shakespeare, we had social conditioning.
 As long as we have had social groups interacting, human lives have been conditioned and great artists such as Shakespeare have wanted to tell you about it.
 They want you to know that there is more going on beneath the surface of human-constructed society.
 And while social order has its merits, not being aware of it and its control over you can profoundly inhibit your choices.

 With awareness, you can blend a socially conditioned life to include genuine decisions that work for you.
 Ideas such as getting married or a professional career, for example, are fine if you enter into them with awareness.
 Are you choosing the path ahead because society tells you that is what you want or is it actually what you want?
 It’s not always easy to see the difference but when you stop to consider your choices, really look at them from outside the social expectation placed on you, then you can make better decisions.
 Poor decisions can make you feel powerless.
-They feel this way because despite you thinking it was a choice you made the reality is you didn’t choose at all.
+They feel this way because despite you thinking it was a choice you made, the reality is you didn’t choose at all.

 Human society likes to lay out a life path for individuals.
 These paths do not consider the individual, however, they only consider what is seemingly best for the collective.
 If you make a choice that is fundamentally wrong for you then the chances are you are going to feel dissatisfied.
 For many people, it’s not until their lives change dramatically, through divorce or other significant events, that they begin to question what they actually want from life.

 Making decisions with insight, with awareness and clear consideration rather than to satisfy some intangible social ideology can avoid dissatisfaction.
+It can also bring be confronting for those more stepped in social conditioning.

 How do you begin to make decisions in this way?
 The first step to unlocking understanding is awareness.
 There are many ways to gain awareness but as a human, it can easily begin by utilising the ways in which we perceive the world.
 The five senses are our doorway to understanding.
 We take in a great deal of information every day, yet much of it is filtered in ways we are not consciously aware of.
 Taking the time to observe your perceptions unlocks a clearer understanding of what is actually occurring.
 Observing the ways in which you have been conditioned such as sorting cutlery or obeying traffic lights can help you see the many other ways your actions and choices are predefined and not of your own making.